Nishant-italiya/smart-study-buddy/README.md

 -  View or delete your uploaded notes, exams, or subjects
 -  Delete your professor profile

+ ### 🛠 For Admins
+- View all registered users (with their roles)
+- Remove any student or professor
+- Automatically remove associated data (notes, exams, subjects, student registrations)

 ---

 ## ⚙ Tech Stack